 Amanda Smith Fowler, Style Editor: “I like oysters best the simplest way possible—raw, on a saltine, with homemade cocktail sauce.”

-Alice Welsh Doyle, Editorial Director: “I prefer my oysters raw with Mignonette sauce, a traditional dressing of red wine vinegar, shallots, and freshly ground peppercorns.
+Alice Welsh Doyle, Contributing Editor: “I prefer my oysters raw with Mignonette sauce, a traditional dressing of red wine vinegar, shallots, and freshly ground peppercorns.
 No saltines or cocktail sauce so that the flavor of high-quality oysters can shine.
 Smaller oyster varieties are my favorite, and I am always ready to try what’s local when traveling near the coast.”

 Margaret Zainey Roux, Contributing Editor: “As a New Orleanean, I’ve never met an oyster that I didn’t love!
 My absolute favorite, though, is a classic, ice-cold raw oyster served on the half shell and topped with cocktail sauce and an extra heavy dose of horseradish.”